STAT545-UBC-hw-2019-20/stat545-hw-julieagnes/README.md

 |Assignment 04	| October 08, 2019|
 |Assignment 05	| October 18, 2019|

+There will be a folder created for each assignment, and you can click on it to see various files created for each assignment.

-Please refer to [STAT545 Assignment](https://stat545.stat.ubc.ca/evaluation/assignments/) for the details of each assignment.
+Please refer to [STAT545 Assignments](https://stat545.stat.ubc.ca/evaluation/assignments/) for more information.

 # About me
 I am a statistician working at UBC for the last 12 years.
-A coworker of mine took this course and recommended it to me as most of us use SAS for analysis; R is used mainly for creating figures.
+A coworker took this course and recommended it to me as most of statisticians in my team use SAS for analysis; R is used mainly for creating figures.

+Some of the type of data I've worked with include:
+- *Genetic data on patients with allergies and related phenotypes
+  - Case-control data
+  - Trio data
+  - Birth cohort data

+- *Demographic and clinical data on patients with cardiovascular disease
+  - Cohort data
+  - Admministrative
+  - Randomized controlled data